BryantD/letterboxd-feed-wp/README.md

 weekly aggregate review posts, and that shortcode only works on, um, my personal WordPress installation.
 I have opened an issue to fix that.

+This is kind of more trouble than I expect anyone will want to go to, but if you want to install my cite tag plugin, I stuck the code in `./wordpress/shortcite.php`.

 ### Application Password

 Head on over to your WordPress [user